 Students applying for financial aid for graduate school are likely familiar with the process of applying for federal financial aid, but graduate students should be aware of the fact that they’re almost always considered independent, and many will want to learn the maximum amount they can borrow.

+Let’s look at direct subsidized vs. direct unsubsidized loans.
 Graduate students cannot receive direct subsidized loans.
 Those loans are only available to undergraduate students who show financial need.
 If students took out these loans as undergraduates, that amount will be included in the lifetime limit of federal loans they’re allowed to receive.

 Graduate students with eligible credit can also take out Direct PLUS Loans, issued by the U.S. Department of Education.
 These loans have an annual limit of the cost of attendance, subtracting any other aid that is received.

 The maximum amount that students can borrow with a private student loan will depend on the lender.
 Usually, they won’t lend students more than it costs to attend school.

 The cost of attendance is an estimate of tuition and fees, books and supplies, living expenses, transportation, and other miscellaneous expenses.
 The estimate can also include dependent care, study-abroad programs, and costs related to disabilities.

+Be sure to fill out your grad school FAFSA to see if you qualify for federal aid including federal student loans.
 Some students will hit the max of federal aid but still need more.
 In that case, they have a couple of options.
 Students can try to pay off some of the loans and then borrow more, up to the limit, again.
 If they don’t want to or are unable to pay off some of their federal loans to take out more federal loans, they can opt for a private loan.

 When students submit their FAFSA®, their eligibility for certain grants will be considered.
 The school may also have information on local or institutional-based grant programs.

 Grad students also have the option of doing a graduate assistantship, where they teach or work on research under the supervision of a professor.
 Assistantships sometimes pay a stipend or provide benefits like housing.
 Students can check with their schools to see if that option is available to them.

 Scholarships and fellowships are also available to help pay for graduate school.
-There are many ways students can go about finding and applying for scholarships.
+There are many ways students can go about finding and applying for grad school scholarships.
 Students can check with their school’s financial aid department, or even the department they’re studying under, to see what is available.
 There’s usually a wide variety of scholarships available from various sources, including schools, employers, companies, and nonprofit organizations.
 Scholarships can be either merit based or need based, so the eligibility will vary.

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.